dakydaky/ConsentBridge/docs/ux/swagger-demo-journeys.md

 4. **Review via API**
    - Endpoint: `GET /v1/applications/{id}`
    - Expected response: `200 OK` with receipt, `receiptSignature`, and `receiptHash` metadata showing the forwarded application.
+   - Optional: open `http://localhost:8080/applications/{id}` to see the stored receipt payload and signature in the portal.

 ---